 Cold and Flu Season Approaching

-All medications at school, including over the counter medications such as Advil or Tylenol, require an order from the physician.
-No medications can be given at school without a physician's order.
-Students are permitted to carry asthma inhalers and epi-pens with a physician's order.
+All medications at school, including over-the-counter medications such as Advil or Tylenol, require an order from the physician.
+No medication can be given at school without a physician's order.
+Students are permitted to carry asthma inhalers and EpiPens with a physician's order.
 All other medications must be kept in the nurse's office.
-Medication orders must be updated each school year.?Head Lice
+Medication orders must be updated each school year.

-Every year isolated cases of pediculosis occur in the community and school.
+Every year, isolated cases of pediculosis occur in the community and school.
 Such occurrences of head lice are not uncommon among school children and even the cleanest child can be affected.
 Head lice do not spread disease.
-Please click here for information from the Allegheny County Health Department on head lice, what to look for and what to do.
+Please click here for information from the Allegheny County Health Department on head lice and what to look for and what to do.